bndabbs/WinCollect_Maintenance.ps1/README.md

 WinCollect is a log forwarding agent used by IBM for their QRadar appliance.
 Unfortunately, this product is very unstable and has to be restarted every couple of days.
-Adding to this pain, it tends to get stuck in a stopping state when you try to restart it.

-This script is not very graceful, but it will get the job done.
+This script will stop the service, gather logs that IBM wants for diagnostics, and start the service again.

+I have written this specific to WinCollect, but it could be easily tailored to gather other log files and deliver them.

-** Be sure to update line 35 to point to your input file. **
+** Be sure to update lines 2 and 34-38 to match your environment.**